Stories Of New Muslims

 about Islam from various books I could get my hands on.
 I finally learned how

-salat correctly from one of
+to make salat correctly from one of

 these books.
 My mother was still trying her best to make me become a Christian